 What is the most urgent need in the church of the Western world today?
 That’s the question that Don Carson poses at the beginning of his new book, A Call to Spiritual Reformation.
 It’s a good question to pose at the beginning of the New Year.

 Is it the need for purity in sexual matters, he asks, in a culture obsessed with sex at almost every turn?
-Is it integrity and generosity in the financial arena where the "raw worship of Mammon has become so bold, so outrageous, so pervasive in the Western world during the last ten years that many of us are willing to do almost anything — including sacrificing our children — provided we can buy more" (page 13)?
+Is it integrity and generosity in the financial arena where the “raw worship of Mammon has become so bold, so outrageous, so pervasive in the Western world during the last ten years that many of us are willing to do almost anything — including sacrificing our children — provided we can buy more” (A Call to Spiritual Reformation, 13)?

-Is the most urgent need more evangelism and church growth — when careful studies show that perhaps 4% of those who make decisions at major crusades are persevering with Christ five years later, and when the increase of church attendance is accompanied by no increase in holiness?
+Is the most urgent need more evangelism and church growth — when careful studies show that perhaps four percent of those who make decisions at major crusades are persevering with Christ five years later, and when the increase of church attendance is accompanied by no increase in holiness?

 Is the most urgent need disciplined, biblical thinking and strong biblical scholarship, when many students and faculty in seminaries and colleges and universities have an extraordinarily shallow knowledge of God, in spite of all their academic work?

-Carson does not belittle any of these needs, but says, "There is a sense in which these urgent needs are merely symptomatic of a far more serious lack.
+Carson does not belittle any of these needs, but says, “There is a sense in which these urgent needs are merely symptomatic of a far more serious lack.
 The one thing we most urgently need in Western Christendom is a deeper knowledge of God.
-We need to know God better" (page 15).
+We need to know God better” (A Call to Spiritual Reformation, 15).

 Prayer as a Foundational Step in Knowing God

 Then he says that prayer is one of the foundational steps in knowing God — “spiritual, persistent, biblically-minded prayer.”

-He thinks that we have become so good at other things that we have forgotten how to pray: "We have learned how to organize, build institutions, publish books, insert ourselves into the media, develop evangelistic strategies, and administer discipleship programs, but we have forgotten how to pray" (page 16).
+He thinks that we have become so good at other things that we have forgotten how to pray: “We have learned how to organize, build institutions, publish books, insert ourselves into the media, develop evangelistic strategies, and administer discipleship programs, but we have forgotten how to pray” (A Call to Spiritual Reformation, 16).